timmes/timmes.Boxstarter/README.md

 # timmes.Boxstarter #

 ### Summary ###
 Automating tasks is cool.
 It saves time and minimizes errors, at least manual errors.
-To save us (.NET developers) some time, I created this small script (inspired by @robertbird) for [Boxstarter](http://boxstarter.org/), so we can focus on more important things than manually downloading and installing our needed tools.
+To save us (.NET developers) some time, I created this small script - inspired by @robertbird - for [Boxstarter](http://boxstarter.org/), so we can focus on more important things than manually downloading and installing our needed tools.

 ### Prerequisites ###
 - Windows 10